tenortim/k8s_isi_provisioner/README.md

 <https://www.emc.com/products-solutions/trial-software-download/isilon.htm>

 This provisioner has support for Isilon Storage Quotas.
 When enabled, hard, enforcing directory quotas will be created based on the requested size of the volume.
-The container flag is not currently set so the reported size from 'df' will not reflect the limit, but it will be enforced.
+The container flag is set to true for the quota so the reported size from 'df' will correctly reflect the remaining free space against the limit.
-This will a require a revision of the goisilon library to support the functionality.

 ## Parameters

+The following parameters are defined at the storage class level:

 **Param**|**Description**|**Example**
 :-----:|:-----:|:-----:
-ISI\_SERVER|The DNS name (or IP address) of the Isilon to use for mount requests| isilon.somedomain.com ISI\_API\_SERVER|The DNS name (or IP address) of the Isilon to use for API access to create the volume (defaults to ISI\_SERVER)| isilon-mgmt.somedomain.com
-ISI\_PATH|The root path for all exports to be created in| \/ifs\/ose\_exports ISI\_ZONE|The access zone for all exports to be created in (defaults to System)|System ISI\_USER|The user to connect to the isilon as|admin ISI\_PASS|Password for the user account|password ISI\_GROUP|The default group to assign to the share|users ISI\_QUOTA\_ENABLE|Enable the use of quotas.
-Defaults to disabled. | FALSE or TRUE PROVISIONER\_NAME|Alternate name to allow registering multiple providers with different parameters.
-Defaults to "isilon"| isilon
+server|The DNS name (or IP address) of the Isilon to use for mount requests| isilon.somedomain.com apiserver|The DNS name (or IP address) of the Isilon to use for API access to create the volume (defaults to the server value)| isilon-mgmt.somedomain.com basepath|The base path within \/ifs where exports will be created| \/ifs\/ose\_exports apiuser|The user to connect to the isilon as|admin secretName|Name of the k8s secret in which the API password is stored|cluster1-password secretNamespace|Name of the k8s namespace in which the secret is stored|default group|The default group to assign to the share|Users quotas|Enable the use of quotas.
+Defaults to disabled. | "false" or "true" zone|The access zone for in which exports for this storage class are to be created.
+Defaults to "System"|System

 ## Thanks

 Thanks to the developers of the Kubernetes external storage provisioner code and the docs that are making this possible to do.
-Thanks to Dell EMC {code} for the great Isilon library.
+Thanks to Dell EMC {code} for the Isilon API binding library.